As organizations prepare for software-defined WAN deployment, they need to research the market thoroughly and determine...

 This section lists all available pricing details -- including subscription-based offerings and appliance costs -- as provided by the vendors.

 When looking for the right SD-WAN option for your company, it's a good idea to add the following questions to your vendor comparison list.

-Most SD-WAN vendors include management and monitoring capabilities with the SD-WAN platform.
+Most SD-WAN vendors include management and monitoring capabilities within the SD-WAN platform.
 Others work with third-party management tools, and some offer additional, more comprehensive software for customers to purchase.
-Ensure the SD-WAN option you select provides the management support and network insight you will need for proper troubleshooting.
+Ensure the SD-WAN option you select provides the management support and network insight you will need for proper SD-WAN troubleshooting.